Sustainable art

 Sustainable art is art in harmony with the key principles of sustainability, which include ecology, social justice, non-violence and grassroots democracy.

-Sustainable art may also be understood as art that is produced with consideration for the wider impact of the work and its reception in relationship to its environments (social, economic, biophysical, historical and cultural).
+Through the combination of artistic expression, creativity, and eco-friendly approach, sustainable art aims to address and raise public awareness about environmental issues.
+Sustainable art practices range from environmentally friendly materials to contemporary technological solutions that reduce waste and improve the practicality and durability of the products.
+The most common materials used in sustainable art include natural pigments, minerals, and recycled plastic waste, which deal with environmental hazards effectively and are safe for human exposure.

 History

 According to the contemporary art historians and curators Maja and Reuben Fowkes, the origins of sustainable art can be traced to the conceptual art of the late 1960s and early 1970s, which stressed dematerialisation and questioned the functioning of the art system.
 They also connect the rise of the concept of sustainability to the ending of the Cold War in 1989 and the emergence of a new awareness of the global character of ecological and social problems.
 Sustainable art adopts, according to these authors, a critical position towards some key practitioners in the land art movement of the 1960s, who showed little concern for the environmental consequences of treating the landscape like a giant canvas with a bulldozer for a brush.
 They have questioned the polemical division between 'autonomous' and 'instrumental' art originating with modernism, arguing that it is 'autonomy that gives art, as well as artists as social actors, the potential to be free and able to offer alternatives to dominant ideological paradigms.'